goodloop/autoware_auto_mirror/src/system/emergency_handler/design/emergency_handler-design.md

 # Design

-- Features:
-  - checks multiple sources (autoware state, velocity commands, driving capabilities, velocities) and generates emergency state/emergency commands with the diagnostic info
+The components checks multiple sources and generates emergency velocities/state commands with the diagnostic info.
+The emergency commands are sent as long as the vehicle is stopped or the emergency state is not present.
-  - also it contains the heartbeat checker (watchdog)
+Also it contains the heartbeat checker (watchdog) that generates emergency state if the `DrivingCapability` message is not received with the specified frequency.
-  - the emergency state can be cleared by the specific service
+The emergency state can be also cleared by the specific service.
-- Service Servers:
-  - /system/clear_emergency: `std_srvs/srv/Trigger`

 ## Inputs / Outputs / API